Real deep tissue bodywork

 VIP home treatment prices

 To ensure I offer a good service to everyone and keep a healthy practice, all sessions must be prepaid at the time the booking is made.
-A full-fee 48-hour cancellation policy applies; and late arrival will mean treatment may have to be reduced accordingly.
-For all Monday sessions, 90' sessions and 120' sessions, a 72-hour cancellation policy applies.
-Only exception to the cancellation policy is emergency hospital admission.
+A full-fee 72-hour cancellation policy applies.
+Late arrival will mean treatment may have to be reduced accordingly.
+Only exception to this cancellation policy is emergency hospitalisation.